From TechPresident this morning…

 Following in the footsteps of Leonardo DiCaprio, Oprah Winfrey, and Al Gore, Barack Obama has posed a question on Yahoo!
 Answers, reports the Chicago Tribune.
 His question?
 "How can we engage more people in the democratic process?" . . .
 The Tribune notes that Obama isn't the first candidate to use the forum; Hillary Clinton and John McCain have been there, done that.

 Why aren't members of Congress doing this?
 And if they are, let me know.
+They all have professional personal statement writers that could help them with this.

 As of this writing there have been more than 12,000 responses to Obama's questions.
 They are quite revealing: